Indigenous people of the Everglades region: Seminole / Miccosukee

 Creeks, who were centered in modern-day Alabama and Georgia, were known to incorporate conquered tribes into their own.
 Some Africans escaping slavery from South Carolina and Georgia fled to Florida, lured by Spanish promises of freedom should they convert to Catholicism, and found their way into the tribe.
 Seminoles originally settled in the northern portion of the territory, but the 1823 Treaty of Moultrie Creek forced them to live on a 5 e6acre reservation north of Lake Okeechobee.
 They soon ranged farther south, where they numbered approximately 300 in the Everglades region, including bands of Miccosukees—a similar tribe who spoke a different language—who lived in The Big Cypress.
 Unlike the Calusa and Tequesta, the Seminole depended more on agriculture and raised domesticated animals.
 They hunted for what they ate, and traded with European-American settlers.
 They lived in structures called chickees, open-sided palm-thatched huts, probably adapted from the Calusa.

 In 1817, Andrew Jackson invaded Florida to hasten its annexation to the United States in what became the First Seminole War.
-After Florida became a U.S. territory and settlement increased, conflicts between colonists and Seminoles became more frequent.
-The Second Seminole War (1835–1842) resulted in almost 4,000 Seminoles in Florida being displaced or killed.
-The Seminole Wars pushed the Indians farther south and into the Everglades.
-Those who did not find refuge in the Everglades were relocated to Oklahoma Indian territory under Indian Removal.

-The Third Seminole War lasted from 1855 to 1859.
-Over its course, 20 Seminoles were killed and 240 were removed.
+After Florida became a U.S. territory, conflicts between settlers and Seminoles increased, causing the Second Seminole War from 1835 to 1842, resulting in almost 4,000 Seminoles throughout Florida being displaced or killed.
+The Seminole Wars pushed the Indians farther south and directly into the Everglades.
+Those who did not flee into the Everglades were relocated to Oklahoma Indian territory.
+The Third Seminole War occurred from 1855 to 1859.
+Over the course of the third conflict, 20 Seminoles were killed and 240 were removed.
 By 1913, Seminoles in the Everglades numbered no more than 325.
 They made their villages in hardwood hammocks, islands of hardwood trees that formed in rivers or pine rockland forests.
 Seminole diets consisted of hominy and coontie roots, fish, turtles, venison, and small game.

 Villages were not large, due to the limited size of hammocks, which on average measured between one and 10 acre.
 In the center of the village was a cook-house, and the largest structure was reserved for eating.
 When the Seminoles lived in northern Florida, they wore animal-skin clothing similar to their Creek predecessors.
 The heat and humidity of the Everglades influenced their adapting a different style of dress.
 Seminoles replaced their heavier buckskins with clothing of unique calico patchwork designs made of lighter cotton, or silk for more formal occasions.